-WTO MEMBERS APPROVED ROADMAP FOR REDUCING TECHNICAL BARRIERS TO TRADE
+WTO MEMBERS APPROVED ROADMAP FOR REDUCING TECHNICAL TRADE BARRIERS

-Members of the World Trade Organization held an important step in the Committee meeting on Technical Barriers to Trade in November 14-15, with a consensus that the World Trade Organization should implement a series of measures to support the implementation of the Technical Barriers to Trade Agreement and to reduce trade barriers.
-Members also evaluated 62 major business issues, including 8 new issues, at the committee meeting.
-In addition, the committee welcomed the newly prepared best practices guide on national enquiry points for technical barriers to trade.
+Members of the World Trade Organization held an important step in the Committee meeting on Technical Trade Barriers in November 14-15.
+The consensus was that the World Trade Organization should implement a series of measures.
+Because the goal is to support the implementation of the Technical Trade Barriers Agreement, Also another goal is to reduce trade barriers.
+Members also evaluated 62 major business issues.
+These issues include 8 new issues, at the committee meeting.
+In addition, the committee welcomed the newly prepared best practices guide on national enquiry points for technical trade barriers.

-WTO members have reached an agreement on about thirty of the recommendations which aims to improve the activity of TBT committee members on trade regulations and norms.
-WTO members are scheduled to review the implementation of the TBT agreement every three year.
-The beginning of this process was in November 2017 and done by the proposals of the members for the conduct of new studies on the issues determined by the committee.
+WTO members have reached an agreement on about thirty of the recommendations.
+These recommendations aim to improve the activity of TBT committee members on trade regulations and norms.
+Also WTO members are scheduled to review the implementation of the TBT agreement every three year.
+The beginning of this process was in November 2017.
+It has begun by the proposals of the members for the conduct of new studies on the issues determined by the committee.

 Test, Inspecting, Certification

-- To design and choose the procedures for conformity evaluations, use the guidelines to assist the regulators.
+For designing and choosing the procedures for conformity evaluations, use the guidelines to assist the regulators.

-- Members made an agreement on holding a workshop for discussing the activities on combining the standards in regulation, considering the existing policies and guidelines.
+Members made an agreement on holding a workshop.
+This is for discussing the activities on combining the standards in regulation.
+Also it is for considering the existing policies and guidelines.

-- Member will discuss the methods of enabling the compliance of marking and labeling of products.
+As well as labeling of products, members will discuss the methods of enabling the compliance of marking.

-- Members agreed to discuss the possibilities of both widening the Standards and Trade Development Facility to cover the points of TBT Agreement and establishing a separate TBT development facility.
+Members agreed to discuss the possibilities of widening the Standards and Trade Development Facility to cover the points of TBT Agreement.
+Also they will discuss establishing a separate TBT development facility.

 Arranging Discussions in the Committee

-- Members agreed to apply new methods to increase the specific trade concerns to provide more time for coordination with domestic stakeholders.
+Members agreed to apply new methods to increase the specific trade concerns.
+So they will be able to provide more time for coordination with domestic stakeholders.